 UiPath.UIAutomation.Activities package is installed as a dependency to the project.

 To open the UI Explorer window, click the button in the Selectors section, in the Design tab, or from the advanced editor in the selection screen of all the selectors of the target and anchors attributes, after indicating the target UI element.

 If you do not have the

 UiPath.UIAutomation.Activitiespack installed as a dependency for the current project, the UI Explorer button does not appear in the Ribbon.

-Alternatively, the UI Explorer can be launched from the Tools page in the Studio backstage view.
+Alternatively, you can launch the UI Explorer by navigating to Home (Studio Backstage View) > Tools page > Apps..
 UI Explorer from the context menu uses the UI automation libraries shipped with the current version of Studio.

 The version of the UIAutomation package that is currently used is displayed in the lower right corner in the UI Explorer you have opened.
 This version varies, as launching the UI Explorer from the Tools page uses the default UI Automation version shipped with the Studio version you are using, while opening UI Explorer from the Ribbon uses the version you have installed as a dependency for the current project.